-Defendant claims that although the Mayor declared that he has "not considered changing the community preference policy for any reason other than to facilitate resolution of this litigation," that does not mean that he made a decision to maintain the policy.
-But it most certainly does.
+Defendant claims that although the Mayor declared that he has "not considered changing the community preference policy for any reason other than to facilitate resolution of this litigation," that does not mean that he made a decision to maintain the policy.2 But it most certainly does.

-When a policy is being actively discussed and the ultimate decisionmaker is not changing it, that is a decision to maintain - not just for the purposes of litigation, but as a matter of an administrative policy that the Mayor has the authority to change unilaterally at any moment (the Mayor confirmed this it was his decision to reject certain alternatives to the ORP).
+When a policy is being actively discussed and the ultimate decisionmaker is not changing it, that is a decision to maintain - not just for the purposes of litigation, but as a matter of an administrative policy that the Mayor has the authority to change unilaterally at any moment (the Mayor confirmed this it was his decision to reject certain alternatives to the ORP).3 that the Mayor's views were not central to why outsider-restriction was maintained as a matter of administration policy, independent of any lawsuit.
+[Redacted]

-In fact, the Mayor was actively involved in outsider-restriction in a variety of contexts, as made clear to the Court below and in our opening brief to this Court.
-Moreover, despite the Mayor's attempt to downplay his role, there is even more evidence of it.
+In fact, the Mayor was actively involved in outsider-restriction in a variety of contexts, as made clear to the Court below and in our opening brief to this Court.4 Moreover, despite the Mayor's attempt to downplay his role, there is even more evidence of it.
 [Redacted]